 We are at an early stage of development as a company and have a limited operating history on which to evaluate our business and prospects.
 Since beginning operations in 1997, we have not generated any product revenues.
 We currently have no products for sale and we cannot guarantee that we will ever have any marketable products.
 We must demonstrate that our drug candidates satisfy rigorous standards of safety and efficacy for their intended uses before the Food and Drug Administration, or FDA, and other regulatory authorities in the United States, the European Union and elsewhere.
 Significant additional research, preclinical testing and clinical testing is required before we can file applications with the FDA or other regulatory authorities for premarket approval of our drug candidates.
 In addition, to compete effectively, our drugs must be easy to administer, cost-effective and economical to manufacture on a commercial scale.
 We may not achieve any of these objectives.
-Seliciclib and sapacitabine, our most advanced drug candidates for the treatment of cancer, are currently our only drug candidates in clinical testing or clinical development will be successful, that they will receive the regulatory approvals required to commercialize them or that any of our other research and drug discovery programs will yield a drug candidate for investigation through clinical trials.
+Seliciclib and sapacitabine, our most advanced drug candidates for the treatment of cancer, are currently our only drug candidates in clinical trials and we cannot be certain that the clinical development of these or any other drug candidates in preclinical testing or clinical development will be successful, that they will receive the regulatory approvals required to commercialize them or that any of our other research and drug discovery programs will yield a drug candidate suitable for investigation through clinical trials.
 Our commercial revenues, if any, will be derived from sales of drugs that we do not expect to become marketable for several years, if at all.